wepala/weos/docs/services/index.md

 Services are the foundation of WeOS.
 Services are Application Programming Interfaces (APIs) that provide pre-built functionality for developers to use.
 We created "WeOS Service" to make APIs easier to build and maintain.
-WeOS Service is a Go application paired with an [OpenAPI specification](https://spec.openapis.org/oas/latest.html) to get a fully functional API in minutes.
+WeOS Service is a Go application paired with an [OpenAPI specification](https://spec.openapis.org/oas/latest.html) to get a fully functional API in minutes quickly.
 You can also use WeOS Service to make complex APIs that are easy to scale and maintain.

 ## Quick Start